-The eLearning department supports students, faculty, and staff in using and implementing educational technologies.
+The Virtual Campus/eLearning department supports students, faculty, and staff in using and implementing educational technologies.
 This includes support of online and blended (hybrid) classes, as well as use of technology in face-to-face classes.
+The main technologies supported are Canvas (learning management system), Panopto (lecture capture video recording), and Elluminate (webinar, virtual office).
 To find out more about online classes and eLearning at CBC, visit columbiabasin.edu/eLearning.
 The eLearning department is in the Faculty House, and can be reached at 509.542.4468 or via email at eLearning@columbiabasin.edu.